dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 the sprint planning and the sprint reviews, Brenda feels she's engaged often - and sometimes too often - by the team.
 She would like to rely on Paulo more.

-Brenda heard once from Selma - the security contact in the team - when important customer information got hacked.
+Brenda heard once from Selma, the security contact in the team, when important customer information got hacked.
 Not a pleasant experience for her, for the company, and definitely not for the customers.
 They traced it down to a hacker named Hal, who has been in communication with the team via anonymous e-mail.